007 MAGAZINE - The World's Foremost James Bond Resource!

 Dr. No editior Peter Hunt and Terence Young | Sean Connery and Zena Marshall in Dr. No (1962)

 ABOVE: (left) Editor Peter Hunt watched by director Terence Young in the Pinewood Studios cutting room. (right) James Bond (Sean Connery) seduces Miss Taro (Zena Marshall) in one of several scenes in Dr. No (1962) where the lead character is shown to be morally ambiguous.
 Many of the ‘kitchen sink’ dramas of the late Fifties and early Sixties had been awarded an ‘X’ certificate by the BBFC for this reason.
 Even Woodfall's Oscar-winning British period comedy Tom Jones (1963) starring Albert Finney, was rated ‘X’ when first released, but subsequently re-rated ‘AA’ in 1971.
 Whilst the ‘X’ rating (introduced by the BBFC in 1951) usually meant a restricted audience, and routinely applied to horror films, Tom Jones was another early Sixties film that broke the mould and was a substantial hit for distributor United Artists.
-Tom Jones played for a staggering 54-week unbroken run from June 1964-July 1965 at the London Pavilion, going on to win four Academy Awards including Best Film in 1964.
+Tom Jones played for a staggering 54-week unbroken run at the London Pavilion from June 26, 1963 to July 5, 1964 - going on to win four Academy Awards including Best Film and Best Director.

 Several other critics echoed Whitehall's analysis; Penelope Gilliat, in The Observer, called Bond “a vile man to be given as a hero”, while Thomas Wiseman, in the Sunday Express, found it “disturbing that we should be offered as a hero – as someone we are supposed to admire – a man whose methods and morals are indistinguishable from those of the villains”.
 Nina Hibbin, in the communist Daily Worker, advanced a more sophisticated point, taking issue with the ‘humorous’ approach advocated by Young by arguing that Dr. No “doesn't wallow, as horror films do, in blood and torture and slow death.
 It goes a stage further – by asking you to take such things for granted, playing for a laugh whenever the sardonic Mr. Bond makes a new joke”.